 Housing costs in Englewood are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Englewood is a decidedly white-collar city, with fully 86.54% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Englewood is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Englewood who work in management occupations (12.55%), sales jobs (11.88%), and office and administrative support (10.99%).
+Englewood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Englewood is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Englewood who work in office and administrative support (12.30%), management occupations (11.94%), and sales jobs (11.42%).

 Also of interest is that Englewood has more people living here who work in computers and math than 95% of the places in the US.

 Englewood is an extremely ethnically-diverse city.
 The people who call Englewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Englewood residents report their race to be White, followed by Black or African-American.
 Englewood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.02% of the city’s residents.
-Important ancestries of people in Englewood include Italian, German, Irish, and Polish.
+People of Hispanic or Latino origin account for 27.38% of the city’s residents.
+Important ancestries of people in Englewood include Jamaican, Italian, Polish, Irish, and German.

 The most common language spoken in Englewood is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Langs. of India.